-From 12 November 2012 the legal minimum salary is equal to €586.08 per month for employees over 25 years of age and €510.95 for employees under 25 years of age, whereas the legal minimum daily wage is equal to €26.18 for workers over 25 years of age and €22.83 for workers under 25 years of age.
+From 12 November 2012 until the new system enters into effect, the legal minimum salary is equal to €586.08 per month for employees over 25 years of age and €510.95 for employees under 25 years of age, whereas the legal minimum daily wage is equal to €26.18 for workers over 25 years of age and €22.83 for workers under 25 years of age.

-Prior to these changes, the minimum salary and minimum daily wage were set for most employees by collective agreements negotiated annually by the competent trade unions.
+Prior to these changes, the minimum salary and minimum daily wage were set for most employees by collective agreements negotiated annually by the Federation of Greek Industries (SEB) and the General Confederation of Greek Labour (GSEE).
 However, pursuant to the Medium-Term Fiscal Strategy Framework 2013-2016, and starting from 12 November 2012, the terms of the National Collective Agreement establishing the minimum salary and minimum daily wage are only in force for employees working for employers who belong to the contracting employer unions.